shree1808/Edtech-RAG-Application/README.md

 ### Notion of a Prompt :
 Placeholder where we pass custom instructions/behavior for the LLM based on the context and question asked by the user.

-Example of a normal prompt :
-'''
-template =
-Answer the question based on the provided content only Think Step by step before providing a detailed response:
-{context}
-Question : {question}
-'''

 ### Getting started with Query Translation
 It involves approaches like Multi-Query and RAG Fusion: